jphaugla/KafkaSparkDSEDemo/README.md

 #KafkaSparkDSEDemo
 #  Updated for DSE 5.0

+The purpose of this demo is to demonstrate a simple Kafka/Spark/Scala IOT streaming example.
+So, this has a scala program to create "sensor-like" load as well as a spark streaming job to write this "sensor data" to DataStax.

 In order to run this demo, It is assumed that you have the following installed and available on your local system.

   1. Datastax Enterprise 5.0